panstenos/Melanoma-Detection-using-CNNs/README.md

 | Benign             | 6289         | 1000        |
 | Malignant          | 5590         | 1000        |

-To obtain the data [click here!](https://www.kaggle.com/datasets/bhaveshmittal/melanoma-cancer-dataset/data)
+To check out the data set [click here!](https://www.kaggle.com/datasets/bhaveshmittal/melanoma-cancer-dataset/data)

 ## Preprocessing
 Since I am working at a Colab notebook I uploaded the zip folder of the data on my google drive and then unziped the folder using the following commands: